 History of the Caneille Regional Development Fund

 The Caneille Regional Development Fund is a 501 (c) (3) non-profit organization which was originally created as part of a senior thesis project at Valley New School in Appleton, Wisconsin.
-CRDF Founder, Oliver Zornow, saw the need for developmental assistance in the region during a visit to Haiti in February 2006.
+CRDF Founder, Oliver Zornow, saw the impact of poverty in the region during a visit to Haiti in February 2006.
 After substantial research into the problems of poverty in Haiti, Oliver concluded that the key to escaping poverty in Haiti lies in education.

 In 2010, our work was recognized with a Giraffe Hero Commendation, given to people who stick their necks out for the common good.

 L’ecole de la Grace de Caneille (The School of Grace of Caneille)

 Working in collaboration with on-the-ground partners who live and work in Caneille, CRDF was able to found L’ecole de la Grace de Caneille in September 2006 – just 6 months after CRDF was created.
 This primary school welcomed over 120 students in Grades 1-3 to receive tuition-free education; many for the first time in their lives.

 L’ecole de la Grace continued to grow, with the addition of an additional grade level each year.
 In 2009, we graduated our first group of sixth-graders and sent them to take the national primary-school exam.
 Thanks to our dedicated teaching staff and commitment to excellence, 100% of our students passed this crucial exam.
 Each year, we continue to graduate students to this exam and maintain a reputation in the broader region for excellence in education.

 The daily operations of the school are supported primarily by our CORE Support Team – individuals who commit to a 12-month subscription of support of $30/month.
 If you are looking for a way to make your donation dollars make an immediate impact, consider joining the team today!